 5. Bed Sores – Percentage of high-risk residents who have pressure ulcers (bed sores).

 6. Catheters – Percentage of residents who either have or had a catheter inserted and left in within the last seven days.
-A catheter is a tube that is inserted into the bladder in order to drain urine.
+A catheter is a tube that is inserted into the bladder to drain urine.

 7. Urinary Tract Infections – Percentage of residents, within the last 30 days, who had a urinary tract infection.